dralshehri/ummalqura-calendar/README.rst

 Data
 ----

-Data was generated using `Hijri Converter`_ Python package to provide accurate comparative tables for Hijri and Gregorian dates for the years 1343-1500 AH.
-In addition, `Reduced Julian Days`_ were computed for corresponding gregorian dates using a `published`_ method already implemented in `Hijri Converter`_ package.
+Data was generated using `Hijri Converter`_ Python package to provide an accurate comparative table for Hijri and Gregorian dates for the years 1343-1500 AH.
+Additionally, `Reduced Julian Days`_ were computed for corresponding gregorian dates using a `published`_ method already implemented in `Hijri Converter`_ package.

 .. _Hijri Converter: https://pypi.org/project/hijri-converter/
 .. _Reduced Julian Days: https://calendars.wikia.org/wiki/Julian_day_number